-Amazon wants to run its own coronavirus test on workers
+Amazon developing coronavirus testing lab for workers

 “We are not sure how far we will get in the relevant timeframe, but we think it’s worth trying, and we stand ready to share anything we learn with others,” the company wrote.

-A source familiar with Amazon’s plans said the company is working on antigen testing — a diagnostic test to determine whether a person is infected, as opposed to a blood test that could detect antibodies made by the immune system when a person is exposed to the covid-19 virus.
+Amazon is working on antigen testing — a diagnostic test to determine whether a person is infected, as opposed to a blood test that could detect antibodies made by the immune system when a person is exposed to the virus.
 (Amazon chief executive Jeff Bezos owns The Washington Post.)

 Last week, Reuters reported that Amazon had been in contact with the chief executives of Abbott Laboratories and Thermo Fisher Scientific to look into obtaining equipment to screen workers for the virus.

 The botched rollout of the federal government’s testing effort has led to a handful of companies developing their own kits.
-But testing is still extremely limited: in San Francisco, for instance, less than one percent of the population has been tested.
+But testing is still extremely limited.
+In San Francisco, for instance, less than 1 percent of the population has been tested.
 It’s unclear if any other employers are working on labs to test their own workers.

 “Regular testing on a global scale across all industries would both help keep people safe and help get the economy back up and running,” Amazon wrote in its blog post.
 “But, for this to work, we as a society would need vastly more testing capacity than is currently available.”